-Usually Strengths and Weaknesses are internal aspects of your business (what you’re good at, what you’re not so good at), while Opportunities and Threats are external forces (what is likely to impact on your business in a negative or positive way).
+Usually, strengths and weaknesses are internal aspects of your business (what you’re good at, what you’re not so good at).
+At the same time, opportunities and threats are external forces (what is likely to impact on your business in a negative or positive way).

 - Strengths – top strengths or benefits of your business, and how you can protect and enhance them.

 - Weaknesses – your top weaknesses or issues, and how you can minimise them or do better.

 - Opportunities – top opportunities for your business and how you can access and take advantage of them.